cambridge-cares/TheWorldAvatar/Agents/_DerivationPaper/README.md

 Then simply run [data_preparation.py] as main script.

-## 3. Identify buildings within polygon
+## 3. Identify buildings within flood polygon

-QGIS is isued to identify buildings within the polygon of interest.
-The polygon is provided as a GeoJSON file in the [data] folder.
-The buildings are identified by running the [identify_buildings_within_polygon.py] script.
-The buildings are then exported as a GeoJSON file in the [data] folder.
+QGIS is used to identify buildings within the flood warning polygon of interest.
+The QGIS project file as well as the required (geospatial) input files can be found in the [geospatial_analysis folder] on Dropbox:
+- `flood-areas.geojson`: one flood warning polygon as GeoJSON file (same as version-controlled version in [data] folder here)
+- `building_locations.csv`: point locations of instantiated properties as created by `extract_property_locations` method in [data_preparation.py]
+- `affected_property_iris.csv`: one-column csv file of all buildings within the flood warning polygon (same as version-controlled version in [data] folder here)

+Rough QGIS workflow to identify buildings within flood polygon and create `affected_property_iris.csv`:

-1. Add Vector layers
+1. Add `flood-areas.geojson` and `building_locations.csv` as vector layers
-2. Processing Toolbox > Create points layer from table > 'EPSG:4326'), 'XFIELD' : 'longitude', 'YFIELD' : 'latitude', 'ZFIELD' : ''
+2. Create points from csv by (settings to use: 'EPSG:4326', 'XFIELD' : 'longitude', 'YFIELD' : 'latitude', 'ZFIELD' : ''):
+    > Processing Toolbox > Create points layer from table >
+3. Identify properties within flood polygon by:

-Extract by location
+    > Processing Toolbox > Extract by location
+4. Export affected properties as csv